 Failure to post the notice will result in a violation of Section 8(a)(1) of the NLRA.
-On the first offense, the National Labor Relations Board (NLRB) will simply tell the employer to post the notice.
+On the first offense, the NLRB will simply tell the employer to post the notice.
 However, failing to post the notice can be used to toll the six month statutory limitations period on any unfair labor practice charges occurring while the notice was not posted.
-Additionally, knowing and willful failure to post the notice may be used as evidence of anti-union hostility to support other unrelated unfair labor practice charges.
+Additionally, knowing and willful failure to post the notice may be used as evidence of anti-union animus to support other unrelated unfair labor practice charges.